CVLab-TUDelft/pytorch-lightning-example/README.md

 - Add flag `ckpt_path=filename` to the call to `Trainer.fit()`
 - Consider generalizing this by making `artifact_name` given by a new config key `cfg.resume.artifact`

+## Known issues

+**Warnings related to `num_workers`**
+Depending on the amount of CPU threads available you may want to adapt `cfg.dataset.num_workers` for data loading to be more efficient.

+**Warnings related to `sync_dist`**
+PyTorch Lightning recommends to sync logging calls.
+As far as I know this doesn't affect the reported accuracies, but it may slow down training, so I chose to ignore these warnings.

+## Questions

+If you have any questions about the use of this code, open an issue on the repository.